WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/01-index.md

 Want to help sort through open issues and resolve potential bugs?
 Here's how:

 1. Review the [list of open issues](https://github.com/WordPress/wordpress-playground/issues?q=is%3Aopen+is%3Aissue) and find the ones that you can help with.
+Same goes for the [Plaground Tools repository](https://github.com/WordPress/playground-tools/issues?q=is%3Aopen+is%3Aissue).
 2. Read through the description and comments.
 3. If it's a bug you can reproduce, add a descriptive comment or a potential fix.
 4. Otherwise, add a comment with any additional information that may be helpful.